brookmiles/pocket-irc/trunk/PocketIRC/ReadMe.txt

 BUGS

-o User changes nick with query open can no longer talk to that user o Channel list breaks on non-breaking spaces in nicknames !#%#@  (irc.visp.ru, #sarovnet, "Dr Geegle") o Doesn't properly parse user mode flags like % and &, general problem of any non-EFNet server flag compatibility o Can't Send/Receive files from storage card o DCC not recognised in some formats, notice type maybe?
+o Doesn't properly parse user mode flags like % and &, general problem of any non-EFNet server flag compatibility o Can't Send/Receive files from storage card o DCC not recognised in some formats, notice type maybe?